-I ordered the chicken ramen noodle soup along with the crispy duck lettuce wraps, both listed on the gluten-free menu.
-My daughter ordered Pad Thai (which wasn’t gluten-free) but my waitress later told me she could have made it gluten-free at my request even though it wasn’t on the GF menu (oh well, next time I will because it looked so good).
+I ordered the chicken ramen noodle soup and the crispy duck lettuce wraps, both listed on the gluten-free menu.
+My daughter ordered Pad Thai (which wasn’t gluten-free), but my waitress later told me she could have made it gluten-free at my request even though it wasn’t on the GF menu (oh well, next time I will because it looked so good).

-The soup was a little bland, but the crispy duck, oh man, that was super yummy!
+The soup was a little bland, but the crispy duck was super yummy!

 Itsu & Wasabi

-Itsu, in my opinion, edges out Wasabi when it comes to the gluten-free community.
+Itsu, in my opinion, edges out Wasabi in the gluten-free community.

 At Itsu, the Thai Chicken Rice Bowl is gluten-free, as are a few of the simple sushi rolls (I get the salmon and cucumber rolls).
 You can also get gluten-free soy sauce at Itsu.